-According to honors program enrollment data from the college’s Office of Institutional Research obtained by The Phoenix, the amount of students both graduating and majoring with honors has declined in the past five years.
+According to honors program enrollment data from the college’s Office of Institutional Research obtained by The Phoenix, the number of students both graduating and majoring with honors has declined in the past five years.
 Williamson explained that five years ago, the normal amount of honors majors would have been around 105 students.
-In the past few years, the amount of honors majors has floated around 70 students, even as the average class size has been increasing.
-During this 5 year period, humanities majors as a whole declined while STEM majors rose in what Williamson described as “astronomical terms”.
+In the past few years, the amount of honors majors has hovered around 70 students, even as the average class size has increased.
+During this 5 year period, humanities majors as a whole declined, while STEM majors rose in what Williamson described as “astronomical terms”.

 “The honors program has always been a signature program at Swarthmore.
 I think the faculty largely believes in the program and supports the program.
 Not universal, but I think most of us would be sad to see the program disappear somehow,” he said.